The Lambeth method is one of the most skilled techniques in cake decorating and probably the most admired too.

-The spectacularly talented ladies at We Bake in Heels created the show-stopper (top right) with layers and layers of detailed scrollwork.
+The spectacularly talented ladies at We Bake in Heels created the show-stopping Lambeth style cake (top right) with layers and layers of detailed scrollwork.

-Martha Stewart has been at the forefront in the US in bringing Lambeth piping back into vogue, showcasing the work of US master decorator, Wendy Kromer (cake design below left via Martha Stewart Weddings).
+Martha Stewart has been at the forefront in the US in bringing the Lambeth cake decorating back into vogue, showcasing the work of US master decorator, Wendy Kromer (Lambeth cake below left via Martha Stewart Weddings).

-The J’adore Cakes Company created these splendid wedding cake below right also in the classic Lambeth piped style.
+The J’adore Cakes Company created this splendid wedding cake below right also in the classic Joseph Lambeth technique.

-Wendy Kromer has pioneered the promotion of lambeth piping as well as modernising the style, particularly with the addition of colour.
-Below right we have one of her classic lambeth piped wedding cakes in white and on the left, a modern twist with the traditional Lambeth piping set against a backdrop of peach icing (images via Martha Stewart Weddings).
+Wendy Kromer has pioneered the promotion of the Lambeth method as well as modernizing the style, particularly with the addition of color.
+Below right we have a classic Lambeth wedding cake in white and on the left, a modern twist with the traditional Lambeth method of cake decorating set against a backdrop of peach icing in a beautiful modern Lambeth cake design (images via Martha Stewart Weddings).

-Below, a selection of wedding cakes decorated with elegant lambeth piping in soft pastel shades also by Wendy Kromer (via Martha Stewart Weddings).
+Below, a selection of wedding cakes decorated with elegant Lambeth icing in modern pastel shades also by Wendy Kromer (via Martha Stewart Weddings).

 Another of the UK’s royal icing masters, Helen Mansey of Bellissimo Cakes, has created the delicately piped beauty below left.
 Bellissimo’s Cakes wedding collection features a number of designs with elegant piped detailing that really sets her collection apart.